10 JDBC

 - Queries vs. updates in JDBC

-is used for queries that return a result set.The previous examples usedexecuteQuery
+executeQueryis used for queries that return a result set.The previous examples usedexecuteQuery.- This method is only for pure queries.

 - For SQL statements that change the database (insert, delete, or modify tuples, or change the schema), use the analogous